-The crossbars can be adjusted for an unlimited amount of options and to fit pretty much any roof layout, and are slotted (10 series 80/20 aluminum extrusion) so it’s easy to bolt accessories to them using T-Nut hardware.
+The crossbars can be adjusted for an unlimited amount of options and to fit pretty much any roof layout.
+And they are slotted (10 series 80/20 aluminum extrusion), so it’s easy to bolt accessories to them using T-Nut hardware.

 It ships (free) flat-packed in a box.
 It’s assembled on the roof, so it doesn’t have to be lifted with special equipment.
 All the brackets and hardware are included.

 3- Roof Rack Installation